TITLE: Director of Major Gifts

 REPORTS TO: Chief Advancement Officer

-The Director, Major Gifts at Atlanta Ballet will oversee the identification, cultivation, solicitation, and stewardship of current and prospective major donors for Atlanta Ballet's general operations, for restricted projects and endowment, and for major fundraising events.
+The Director of Major Gifts at Atlanta Ballet will oversee the identification, cultivation, solicitation, and stewardship of current and prospective major donors for Atlanta Ballet's general operations, for restricted projects and endowment, and for major fundraising events.
 While much of this fundraising work will be managed independently, important to the Director’s success will be a desire and willingness to collaborate with the Advancement team and across other departments at Atlanta Ballet.
 The Director will also take on additional administrative responsibilities as determined by departmental and institutional management, to possibly include managing existing or new fundraising programs and initiatives.

 - Develop and maintain a comprehensive solicitation strategy for assigned portfolio, focusing on upgrading annual gifts and securing leadership gifts, while also cultivating a pipeline of new donors;